prodevmentor/blog/_posts/2018-05-01-Installing-Kotlin-on-Windows.md

 ```

 The fix is to modify the file: 'gradle/wrapper/gradle-wrapper.properties', ensure the line `distributionUrl` has the correct URL for the version of gradle you're using.
 For our project it was 4.7 with 'https\://services.gradle.org/distributions/gradle-4.7-bin.zip'.

+Hopefully this guide will help you get your Kotlin project running on Windows.
+On my machine, it took me about 3 days to figure out, with little helpful step, by step, guide to get Kotlin & Spring Boot running.